Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Mirror Twin Cosmology

 Twin BBN is the parallel process that occurs for twin matter.
 During twin BBN, twin helium nuclei (\ie~nuclei made up of two twin protons and two twin neutrons) are formed, possibly along with traces of heavier twin nuclei.
 Just as in the SM, we expect the primordial mass fraction of the heavier twin elements to be negligible and the twin matter energy density to be dominated by twin hydrogen \twinH and twin helium \twinHe.
 As such, we ignore all heavier twin elements in calculating twin BBN.
 With that simplification, the primordial abundance of twin helium, $\hat Y_{\rm p}(^4$\twinHe)$\equiv \rho_{\mathrm{\hat He}}/(\rho_{\mathrm{\hat He}}+\rho_{\mathrm{\hat H}})$, can be computed in a straightforward manner.

 The successful formation of twin helium also requires the twin neutron to live long enough to form twin deuterium.
 In the SM sector, the deuterium bottleneck means that some neutrons have decayed before they can form deuterium.
-As discussed in~\cite{Chacko:2018vss}, the ratio of the twin neutron lifetime over the twin deuterium formation time, where the later number can be estimated using the lattice result for the deuterium binding energy (see {\it e.g.},~\cite{Savage:2015eya} for a review), is similar to or only slightly smaller than the ratio in the SM case.
+As discussed in~\cite{Chacko:2018vss}, the twin neutron yield at the twin deuterium formation depends on the ratio of the twin neutron lifetime over the twin deuterium formation time, where the later number can be estimated using the lattice result for the deuterium binding energy (see {\it e.g.},~\cite{Savage:2015eya} for a review).
+From the estimate in~\cite{Chacko:2018vss}, both of these time scales are roughly proportional to ${\hat v}^{-1}$ when $(\hat v/v)\gtrsim 2$.
+The resulting neutron yield is therefore insensitive to the $(\hat v/v)$ value and is similar to or only slightly smaller than the ratio in the SM case.
 The decay of twin neutrons before twin deuterium formation can at most suppress $\hat Y_{\rm p}(^4$\twinHe) by an additional $\mathcal{O}(10\%)$ relative to the calculated ratio and will not significantly change the conclusions of our cosmological study.

 The twin helium mass fraction, $\hat Y_{\rm P}$, primarily depends on the freeze-out number density of twin neutrons $\hat n$, as almost all the twin neutrons after freeze-out combine with twin protons $\hat p$ to form \twinHe~nuclei.
 Taking this to be the case, the primordial abundance of twin helium can be computed using,